drduh/YubiKey-Guide/README.md

 When Subkeys expire, they may still be used to decrypt with GnuPG and authenticate with SSH, however they can **not** be used to encrypt nor sign new messages.

-Subkeys must be renewed or rotated using the Certify key - see [Updating Subkeys](#updating-subkeys).
+Subkeys must be renewed or rotated using the Certify key - see [Updating keys](#updating-keys).

 Set the expiration date to two years: